Stacy is a Registered Dietitian Nutritionist (RDN). She received a master's in dietetics from the University of Oklahoma.

-(For an in-depth explanation of the different types of salt see section below called What about all those other kinds of salt?
+(For an in-depth explanation of the different types of salt, see the section below called What about all those other kinds of salt?
 What's the difference?.)

 Sodium-Potassium Balance In 3 Easy Steps